danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 ## Emailware

-The COVE Tool is [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this tool or it has helped you in any way, please send us an email at <kentcht.sustainability@nhs.net> about anything you'd want to say about this tool.
+The NHS Emission Quantification Recipe Book is [emailware](https://en.wiktionary.org/wiki/emailware).
+Meaning, if you liked using this tool or it has helped you in any way, please send us an email at <kentcht.sustainability@nhs.net> with any feedback.
 We really appreciate it!

 ## Credits